 Jamestown Settlement offers an excellent indoor exhibit, plus outdoor recreations of the walled-in colony, a Powhatan village and three period ships.

-Moving outside it very dusty but you can go everywhere and touch everything and kids love it.
-TT wanted to explore every rudimentary house in the colony and every hut in the Indian village.
-We marveled at how small the ships were that carried the colonists.
-The interpreters here are also very good.
-One struck up a conversation with us about how women were introduced to Jamestown and how they fared there (many did quite well).
-The interpreters here and at Yorktown where period clothes but don’t take on period personas as they do at Williamsburg.
+The interpreters here and at Yorktown wear period clothes but don’t take on period personas as they do at Williamsburg.
 In some ways it works better because the conversation can be a little looser and wider ranging.
 And they can address things like common perceptions versus reality.

 It was the one place we could have used more time than the afternoon we allotted to it.